NOT UNDER THE LAW BUT UNDER GRACE

 And is prohibited under the new.

-Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth.
+Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need.
 (Ephesians 4:28)

 One of the major misunderstandings of Christian theology is the relationship of imputed (ascribed) righteousness to actual righteousness of behavior.
 Today’s scholarship emphasizes imputed righteousness to the virtual exclusion of righteous behavior.
 A review of the above passages may emphasize that there is more written in the New Testament concerning morality and righteous behavior than there is about ascribed righteousness.